Vickers F.B.19: Operational history

 After the October Revolution, a number of Bullits found their way into Bolshevik hands.
 A force of six F.B.19s are said to have been employed in 1918 against the anti-Bolshevik People's Army, and the type remained in service until 1924.

-All examples of the F.B.19s active in Russian service appear to have been Mk.
-I planes with unstaggered wings.
-A number of additional examples are said to have remained in crates on the dockside at Archangelsk until the British Royal Navy destroyed them during the evacuation of the allied expeditionary force in 1919.
+All examples of the F.B.19s in Russian service appear to have been Mk.
+Is with unstaggered wings.
+A number of additional examples are said to have remained in crates on the dockside at Arkhangelsk until the Royal Navy destroyed them during the evacuation of the allied expeditionary force in 1919.